-The college believes that the purpose of evaluation is to provide the student, other educational institutions, and future employers with a clear indication of the student’s level of achievement in each course completed.
+The purpose of evaluation is to provide the student, other educational institutions, and future employers with a clear indication of the student’s level of achievement in each course completed.

 The instructor will make clear at the beginning of the course the manner of evaluation, the passing grade, and the type of grade scale used.
 The instructor will provide each student with periodic evaluations.